 After graduating from the Bergamo Art High School, he studied directing and digital filmmaking at the SAE Institute Milano, under the guidance of director Mirko Locatelli.

-He works as a cinematographer, collaborating with numerous emerging directors and his short films has been selected in more than 100 festivals around the world (St. Louis Int’l Film Festival, Calgary International Film Festival, Silver Ribbons, Golden Globes, Rome Film Festival).
+He works as a cinematographer, collaborating with numerous emerging directors and his short films have been selected in more than 100 festivals around the world (St. Louis Int’l Film Festival, Calgary International Film Festival, Silver Ribbons, Golden Globes, Rome Film Festival).

-He is currently preparing his debut at the feature film “The Origin of the World” by director Rossella Inglese as director of photography and his second short film as a director, “Majoneze”.
+He is currently preparing his debut at the feature film L’Origine del Mondo by director Rossella Inglese as director of photography and his second short film as a director, Majoneze.

-Study first at the Lyceum Classic and later “Arts and sciences of entertainment” at La Sapienza in Rome.
-Work as a critic film from 2013 to 2016 at “icinemaniaci” (Kijiji award for best cinema web site of the year 2014) attending the most important film festivals such as Turin and Rome.
+He worked as a critic film from 2013 to 2016 at icinemaniaci (Kijiji award for best cinema web site of the year 2014) attending the most important film festivals such as Turin and Rome.

-He is also director of editorial staff of Il Varco, on which he publishes works in prose and verse.
+He is also director of the editorial staff of Il Varco, on which he publishes works both in prose and verse.